ShawnHymel/introduction-to-rtos/README.md

 This course is hosted on YouTube that you may take for free.
 All you need to do is watch the videos and complete the challenge issued at the end of each video.
 I highly recommend you try each challenge before peeking at the solutions here.

-The first video in the series is found here: %%%TODO: LINK%%%
+The first video in the series is found here: [Introduction to RTOS Part 1 - What is a Real-Time Operating System (RTOS)?](https://www.youtube.com/watch?v=F321087yYy4)

 Written guides that explain the solutions can be found [among my maker.io projects](https://www.digikey.com/en/maker/profiles/72825bdd887a427eaf8d960b6505adac).